MohamedRaslan/screenpy/docs/topics/chaining.rst

 You are able to chain
-many of the included :ref:`actions`, but some are not :class:`~screenpy.protocols.Chainable`.
+many of the included :ref:`actions`, but some are not :class:`~screenpy.core.protocols.Chainable`.
 These will cause your Actor
 to raise an |UnableToAct| exception.
 Chainable Actions